Toolchefs/kiko/README.md

 Kiko has already been used on Maya 2016 onwards and on Nuke 11.
 We are looking for contributors who could help us making it work on others DCCs (i.e. Modo, Houdini) and writing new operators.

+Few things are missing, like UIs for Nuke, cross app tests, etc.

 ## Getting started

 ### Installing